hretrita/MSc_Project/README.md

           Bepipred2 outputs for EBV training,
           iBCE-EL outputs for EBV training,
           LBtope outputs for EBV training
-2. Ground truth file needs to be in a separate folder and it's path entered manually to into line 13.
+2. Ground truth file needs to be in a separate folder and it's path entered manually to into line 10.
-3. Enter path to where the final prediction** will be saved (line 81)
+3. Enter path to where the final prediction** will be saved (line 76 in s_mv.py and line 71 in s_app.py)

 ## w_mv.py (Weighted Majority Vote) & w_app.py (Weighted Average Predicted Probability)